Advice from Departments

 We offer all levels of Russian language at Colby.
 Some of our students have studied Russian in the past; if you know some Russian already, you can start at a higher level.
 The majority of our students have not studied Russian before and begin with our introductory course.
 They learn the Cyrillic alphabet quickly, and by the end of the first semester, they can already discuss their views on a variety of topics, as well as their personal and professional lives.

-We offer both a Major and a Minor in Russian, and both these tracks combine language study with courses in English translation on topics such as: Slavic Vampires and Werewolves, Soviet and Post-Soviet Cinema, Russian Propaganda, Russian Women and Gender Studies, and Russian Literature and the Environment, and much more.
+We offer both a Major and a Minor in Russian, and both these tracks combine language study with courses in English translation on topics such as: Slavic Vampires and Werewolves; Soviet and Post-Soviet Cinema; National Identity and Ethnicity in the USSR and post-Soviet space; Russian Sci-Fi, Technology and Propaganda; Russian Women and Gender Studies; Russian Literature and the Environment; and much more.
 We have a small, close-knit community that organizes weekly Russian language tables, film nights, art workshops, as well as larger trips to cultural events such as ballets and other performances.
 We also offer a wide range of study abroad opportunities, as well as positions working on research projects with Colby faculty.
 We mentor our students throughout their career at Colby and beyond.
 German and Russian leads other language departments in the Fulbright-Teaching Scholarship awardees.

 What majors/minors/concentrations can students pursue in your department/program?